benjisidi/saltmarsh/Session 6 - TBC.md

 ## The Hold
 - The hatch to the hold has some mysterious arcane scrawlings on it.
 It looks almost conversational.
 Candles have been burned here.
 Some sort of ritual?
 - The hold is *dark*.
 We lower a lantern inside but the light seems to fall off unnaturally fast...
-- As [[Agevea]]'s hand touches the darkness, she goes limp and falls into the darkness
+- As [[Agevea]]'s hand touches the darkness, she goes limp and falls into the darkness.
+The lantern light disappears!
+- The hold is a flat-bottomed space with manacles lining the walls.
+It appears to be empty.
 -
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading